aridjayarecipes/cutesrecipes.web.app/content/post/2161-easiest-way-to-make-super-quick-homemade-apple-and-amp-pumpkin-cookies.md

-So that's going to wrap this up for this exceptional food apple & pumpkin cookies recipe.
+So that's going to wrap this up for this exceptional food apple &amp; pumpkin cookies recipe.
 Thanks so much for reading.
 I am sure that you can make this at home.
 There is gonna be interesting food in home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!